vprof/Homework_Framework_blog/README.rst

 A simple Web Framework
 =============================

-This is a PHP micro-framework to develop websites.
+This is a PHP micro-framework to develop websites.</br>
 Framework works with PHP 5.4 or later. _:

 .. code-block:: php